franciscoengenheiro/concurrent-problem-sets/README.md

 - **Paths** - The thread can take three major paths when calling this method:
     - **fast-path**
         - the current barrier has already been broken, and as such, the thread throws a `BrokenBarrierException`.
-        - the barrier has not yet been broken, and this thread is the last one to enter the barrier, and as such, the thread completes the barrier, executes the `Runnable` task if it exists, signals all the other threads waiting for the barrier to be broken and creates a new `Request` for the next barrier generation.
+        - the barrier has not yet been broken, and this thread is the last one to enter the barrier:
+            - if a runnable task was provided and its execution throws a `throwable`, the barrier is broken and all threads waiting at the barrier are released with a `BrokenBarrierException`, and the thread returns the same `throwable`.
+            - if a runnable task was not provided, or its execution completes successfully, the barrier is opened, a new generation is created, and the thread returns `0`.
         - A thread that specifies a timeout of *zero* and does not complete the barrier will not wait for that event and throws a `TimeoutException` immediately.
     - **wait-path**
         - the barrier has not yet been broken, and this thread is not the last one to enter the barrier, and as such, the thread passively awaits for that condition to be met.